Disease Guide ·Entropion ·2026

 Hereditary Coverage

-Entropion is a hereditary/congenital condition.
-Many comprehensive policies cover hereditary conditions including surgical correction.
-Some budget policies specifically exclude hereditary conditions.
-Check your policy before you need it.
+Entropion is hereditary.
+Many comprehensive policies cover hereditary conditions.
+Some budget policies exclude hereditary conditions.
+Check your policy details before you need it.

 Red flag · Pre-existing